Fgc17/dotsafe/packages/fatima/docs/thoughts.md

 Nothing wrong with that.
 Actually, this is what it should be.
 The package is really nice and it works.

-But I built dotsafe to work with everyone, no matter if you are using next or nest, zod or class-validator.
+But I built fatima to work with everyone, no matter if you are using next or nest, zod or class-validator.

 Clearly this 'agnostic principle' makes the setup a bit harder than just declaring a zod schema when you are already inside t3 stack, so props to t3-env for its awesome simplicity.